 A vasectomy is a type of permanent sterilization for males that involves the resection and ligation of the vasa deferentia of the male reproductive system.
 As a result, the man is expected to have obstructive azoospermia, that is, zero sperm count due to a blockage in the vasa deferentia.

 This birth control method is permanent in almost all cases.
-For this reason, men who regret having had a vasectomy and wish to conceive in the future, will have no alternative but to undergo a vasectomy reversal.
+For this reason, men who regret having had a vasectomy and wish to conceive in the future, will have to undergo a vasectomy reversal the aim of rejoining the two cut segments.

 On the other hand, the following are the potential advantages of vasectomy: